migueltorrescosta/migueltorrescosta.github.io/_posts/2021-03-10-MasterMind-Game.md

 # Goal

-This is a rendition of the old game Master Mind
+This is a rendition of the old game Master Mind.
+Specify the length of the alphabet and the number of hidden characters to get started.
+When submitting a guess, you will get crosses X for every correct guess in the correct position, zeroes O for correct guesses in the wrong position, and dashes - for the remaining guesses.

-*Warning: Refreshing the page will delete all progress.*
+Best of luck!

 <div id="mastermind_game">
   <small>Loading Component</small>